Josh Griffin: Hull F.C.

 In 2017, Griffin joined Hull F.C., and played in Hull's 18–14 Challenge Cup final win over the Wigan Warriors at Wembley Stadium.

 In the 2020 Super League season, he made a total of 16 appearances.
 He played in Hull's 29–2 semi-final defeat against Wigan.
 In the first half, Griffin gave away a crucial penalty after Wigan had lost possession of the ball.
 Griffin raced over to Wigan player Oliver Partington and patted him on the head which sparked an all-in brawl.
 Wigan would then score two tries in quick succession from the resulting penalty.

 In May 2021, Griffin scored his 100th career try in a match against the Leeds Rhinos.
 The match was Leeds' first home fixture in front of a home crowd for over 400 days as national restrictions were eased during the COVID-19 pandemic.

 In the 2021 Challenge Cup semi-final, Griffin ruptured his achilles during Hull FC's 33–18 loss against St Helens RLFC.

 In round 14 of the 2023 Super League season, Griffin scored a hat-trick in Hull FC's upset victory over Warrington.

 In the 2023 Challenge Cup quarter-final, Griffin was sent off for dissent just after half-time whistle in Hull FC's match against St Helens.
 St Helens would go on to win the match 32–18.

 On 20 June 2023, Griffin was handed a seven-game ban by the RFL and fined £1000 over the incident.

 Wakefield Trinity

 In July 2023, Griffin signed a contract to join Wakefield Trinity which would last until the end of 2024.

 Griffin played 20 games for Wakefield Trinity in the 2025 Super League season including their elimination play off loss against Leigh.

 York RLFC

 In August 2025, Griffin signed a contract to join York RLFC ahead of the 2026 season.

+In June 2026, Griffin announced that he had retired from rugby league with immediate effect, after suffering a ruptured pectoral muscle.